moondance-labs/tanssi-docs/builders/manage/dapp/xcm-channels.md

 ![Accessing the channel management panel](/images/builders/manage/dapp/xcm-channels/xcm-channels-3.webp)

 !!! note
-    If you don't see a card with your appchain's details on the dashboard, make sure to comply with the [prerequisites](#checking-prerequisites).
+    If you don't see your appchain's details on the dashboard, make sure to comply with the [prerequisites](#checking-prerequisites).

 The panel will show your appchain's communication channels status along with several available actions.
 The elements you are presented with are: